Bar Issue Papers

 IV.
 Facts and Statistics

-Merit selection is a way of choosing judges through appointment, using a nonpartisan nine-member commission of lawyers and non-lawyers to locate, recruit, investigate and evaluate applicants for judicial office.
+Merit selection is a method of choosing judges through appointment.
+In Florida, the system uses a nonpartisan nine-member commission of lawyers and nonlawyers to locate, recruit, investigate and evaluate applicants for judicial office.
 These judicial nominating commissions (JNCs) then submit three to six names of the most highly qualified applicants to the governor, who must make a final selection from the list.

-Critics of judicial elections claim that a popular vote allows important judicial positions to be won by those who are often less qualified than other aspirants produced through a merit-focused appointive process.
-Those on the other side argue that allowing appointed groups to select candidates for gubernatorial appointment divests the people of their vote in a democratic government.
+Critics of merit selection say that allowing appointed groups to select candidates for gubernatorial appointment deprives the people of their vote in a democratic government.

 II.
 Bar Positions